communicable/communicable.github.io/_posts/2013-12-13-happiness-is-when.md

 What should you say?
 What should you do?

-What I did and said was lash out at the smallest perceived slight.
+What I did was lash out at the smallest perceived slight.
 I was a real joy to be around.
 I could suppress it for my public persona.
 But, if my stress levels rose, or if I was in my "safe" space, I really let loose.
 The rage was venomous.
 The bile putrid.
 And, most of it was aimed squarely at those most